Privacy notice electoral services

 Our electoral services privacy notice explains how we use your personal information and tells you about your privacy rights and how the law protects you.

-Arun District Council collects information about you in order to provide you with the following service: electoral registration and conducting elections and polls.
+We collect information about you in order to provide you with the electoral services such as electoral registration, conducting elections and polls.

 We will be asking you for: